Dental Services St. Louis

 At The Dental Anesthesia Center, we provide gentle, safe, and relaxing dental care.

 At The Dental Anesthesia Center, we value our patient relationships, making it our priority to deliver gentle dental care that you deserve.
 We work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
 We strive to develop lifelong relationships with our patients by combining the latest dental technology with a professional and compassionate team.

 We provide care to individuals who are severely anxious, have difficulty getting numb, a severe gag reflex, are mentally or physically disabled, and patients who are unable to cooperate, such as young children.
 Extensive treatment can be completed in as little as one visit for candidates who require a large amount of dental care from years of neglected visits to the dentist.

 Our state-of-the-art dental facility accommodates to patients who require Oral Sedation, Deep Sedation, or General Anesthesia for their dental care.
-You can read more on this page about specific services.

 - General Anesthesia Dentistry (Sleep Dentistry)